laura@volaura.com

 If I Had Leads, Why Sign With A Manager in the First Place?

 There were two main reasons I signed with this manager.
 First, as a working creative and small business owner, one of the hardest aspects of the job is negotiating rates.
 I have always worked to maintain industry standard rates, often siting both the GVAA Rate Guide and the GFTB Rate Guide to clients.
-I had felt that I was low-balled on the the lest few imaging retainers I had negotiated prior to my talks with the manager.
+I had felt that I was low-balled on the the last few imaging retainers I had negotiated prior to my talks with the manager.
 I did not feel that it was related to my ability or experience, it just seemed that I kept getting the same sob story from every single station.
 None of them had any money.
 They all wanted so much for so little.
 It was crazy.
 I had hoped that with the manager negotiating the rates, each station would be in the ball park of the rates cards, even if the manager now got a cut.

 My other hope was that if I was able to seal the deal with more lucrative stations because of the manager, then some of the top agencies like Atlas or CESD would take notice of me and would sign me.
 I have felt so close to making this step, and just needed something to push me over the edge.
 I saw other very well known and amazingly talented voice actors post that they were booking stations with the help of this manager.
 They were then getting repped by these agencies.
 I also knew some talents at these agencies who were on this mangers roster.
 It was not hard to connect the dots and in truth did not even seem like a leap of faith.
 It seemed like a common sense, savvy move.
 Well, sometimes the evidence can be very misleading.